shankarmsy/shankarmsy.github.io/output/stories/background.md

 .. type: text
 -->

+Caution: If you don't have the time, just read [Goal of the Blog](/stories/intro.html) instead and be done with it.

 Glad you'd like to know more about me.
 Forgive the rambling and read on :-)

 ###IT Consulting